google/osv-scanner/docs/usage.md

 ### Vendored dependencies

 Vendored dependencies have been directly copied into the project folder, but do not retain their Git histories.
-OSV-Scanner uses OSV's [determineversion API](https://google.github.io/osv.dev/post-v1-determineversion/) to estimate each dependency's version (and associated Git Commit).
+OSV-Scanner uses OSV's [determineversion API](https://google.github.io/osv.dev/post-v1-determineversion/) to estimate each dependency's version (and associated Git commit).
 Vulnerabilities for the estimated version are returned.
 This process requires no additional work from the user.
 Run OSV-Scanner as you normally would.